History of music: Parthian and Sasanian periods

 The Parthian Empire (247 BCE to 224 CE) saw an increase in textual and iconographical depictions of musical activity and instruments.
 2nd century BCE Parthian rhuta (drinking horns) found in the ancient capital of Nisa include some of the most vivid depictions of musicians from the time.
 Pictorial evidence such as terracotta plaques show female harpists, while plaques from Babylon show panpipes, as well as string (harps, lutes and lyres) and percussion instruments (tambourines and clappers).
 Bronze statues from Dura-Europos depict larger panpipes and double aulos.
 Music was evidently used in ceremonies and celebrations; a Parthian-era stone frieze in Hatra shows a wedding where musicians are included, playing trumpets, tambourines, and a variety of flutes.
 Other textual and iconographical evidence indicates the continued prominence of gōsān minstrels.
 However, like the Achaemenid period, Greek writers continue to be a major source for information on Parthian music.
 Strabo recorded that the gōsān learned songs telling tales of gods and noblemen, while Plutarch similarly records the gōsān lauding Parthian heroes and mocking Roman ones.
 Plutarch also records, much to his bafflement, that rhoptra (large drums) were used by the Parthian army to prepare for war.

 The Sasanian period (226–651 CE), however, has left ample evidence of music.
 This influx of Sasanian records suggests a prominent musical culture in the Empire, especially in the areas dominated by Zoroastrianism.
 Many Sassanian Shahanshahs were ardent supporters of music, including the founder of the empire Ardashir I and Bahram V. Khosrow II (r.
 590–628) was the most outstanding patron, his reign being regarded as a golden age of Persian music.
-Musicians in Khosrow's service include Āzādvar-e Changi, Bamshad, the harpist Nagisa (Nakisa), Ramtin, Sarkash and Barbad, who was the most famous.
+Musicians in Khosrow's service include Āzādvar-e Changi (or Āzād), Bamshad, the harpist Nagisa (Nakisa), Ramtin, Sarkash and Barbad, who was the most famous.
 These musicians were usually active as minstrels, which were performers who worked as both court poets and musicians; in the Sassanian Empire there was little distinction between poetry and music.